samigabor/zk-bootcamp/README.md

         - [introduction](https://medium.com/@icebearhww/ethereum-sharding-and-finality-65248951f649)
         - vitalik's [overview](https://vitalik.ca/general/2021/04/07/sharding.html) & [limits](https://vitalik.ca/general/2021/05/23/scaling.html)
     - rollups:
-        - txs are commited to main chain in bundles (they are rolled-up)
         - tx execution outside L1
         - data / proof of txs is on L1
         - rollup smart contract on L1 that can enforce correct tx execution on L2 by using the tx data from L1
+        - L1 holds the funds; L2 holds state and performs execution
+        - txs are commited to main chain in bundles (they are rolled-up)
-        - needs either optimistic or zk ([fraud proof vs. validity proof](https://www.alchemy.com/overviews/validity-proof-vs-fraud-proof#:~:text=What%20is%20a%20validity%20proof,information%20shared%20between%20the%20two.))
+        - are either optimistic or zk ([fraud proof vs. validity proof](https://www.alchemy.com/overviews/validity-proof-vs-fraud-proof#:~:text=What%20is%20a%20validity%20proof,information%20shared%20between%20the%20two.))
         - validity / zk => operator sumbmits a new state transition AND a cryptographic proof (a zk-SNARK) that the new state is valid transition from the old state.
 The state transitions is validated by a smart contract on L1.
 Usually the zero knowledge is ignored and input/data involved is public.
         - optimistic => assumes that the nodes are behaving honestly.
 State transition can be rolled back by providing a "fraud proof".
 After a certain period the state transition is considered final on L1.
     - state channels: 2 txs on L1 | eth locked in a multisig contract | either party can exit/close the channel ([lightning network](https://lightning.network))